Japanese Police Helicopter Crashes in Fukushima

 - Русский

-Fukushima, Feb.
-1 (Jiji Press)--A police helicopter crashed in Koriyama, Fukushima Prefecture, northeastern Japan, Saturday morning, leaving one of seven people aboard seriously injured, police and fire officials said.
+Koriyama, Fukushima Pref., Feb.
+1 (Jiji Press)--A police helicopter crashed in Koriyama, Fukushima Prefecture, northeastern Japan, Saturday morning, leaving two people on board seriously injured, police and fire officials said.

-All seven people were sent to a nearby hospital and remain conscious, the officials said.
+Five police officers, a doctor and a nurse were aboard the prefectural police helicopter Azuma at the time of the crash.
+The doctor in his 30s was among the two injured.
+All seven people remain conscious, the officials said.

-The prefectural police helicopter crashed into a rice field while transporting a heart for a transplant, the officials said.
+The helicopter crashed into a rice field while transporting a heart for transplant, the officials said.

 The crash came shortly after the helicopter departed from a hospital in the Fukushima city of Aizuwakamatsu at around 8 a.m.
 (11 p.m.
 Friday GMT), bound for Fukushima Airport, the officials said.